MicrosoftDocs/cpp-docs/docs/standard-library/ranges.md

 Views are composable.
 In the example above, the view of vector elements that are divisible by three is combined with the view that squares those elements.

 The elements of a view are evaluated lazily.
-That is, the transformations you apply to yield the elements in a view are not evaluated until you ask for an element.
+That is, the transformations you apply to yield the elements in a view aren't evaluated until you ask for an element.
 For example, if you run the following code in a debugger, and put a breakpoint on the lines `auto divisible_by_three = ...` and `auto square =  ...`, you'll see that you hit the `divisible_by_three` lambda breakpoint as each element in `input` is tested for divisibility by three.
 The `square` lambda breakpoint will be hit as the elements that are divisible by three are squared.

 ```cpp
 // requires /std:c++latest